We have information you must know before you buy the Spectra.

 Visibility out front is good, thanks in part to the height-adjustable driver's seat; from the front passenger seat, the hood slopes down steeply enough to disappear from sight.
 To the sides and rear, the sedan's tall glass house and slim sails ease parking and quick maneuvers in traffic.
 We haven't tried the Spectra5, but we have to suspect that it has a blind spot in its rear quarters.

-The Kia Spectra is not a hot rod, but its performance is respectable.
+The Kia Spectra is not a hot hatch, but its performance is respectable.
 Power output is generally well above the competition's.
 Acceleration is good, better with the manual than with the automatic, of course, but the automatic offers more than adequate power even for high-speed, long-distance cruising.
-(Models with automatic transmissions sold in California, Maine, Massachusetts, New York and Vermont offers slightly less power due to those states' stricter emission standards; on the other hand, they qualify as Super Low Emissions Vehicles.)

-Downshifts with the automatic transmission could be smoother, however.
-Also, we found it too easy to select 3rd gear instead of Drive when shifting out of Park or Reverse.
+Downshifts with the automatic transmission could be smoother.
+Also, we found it too easy to select third gear instead of Drive when shifting out of Park or Reverse, not that unusual but something to watch.

 The Spectra is an economy car with a four-cylinder engine, so occupants are going to hear engine buzz under hard acceleration in the lower gears (with both the manual and automatic transmissions).
 Only while cruising in the top gears do things truly quiet down.
-Which they do, and quite well, as road noise and other mechanical sounds are remarkably mute, in the base LX as well as in the up-level models.
-For the most part, wind noise is minimal, too, except for an occasional low moan from the front passenger's side window in strong, left-to-right crosswinds.
+For the most part, wind noise is minimal except for an occasional low moan from the front passenger's side window in strong, left-to-right crosswinds.

 Ride quality is solid, not too firm.
 We found a daylong 400-mile drive wasn't unusually tiring.